-- 38. (1) An action brought in the Court for damages for assault which, in the opinion of the Court, could have been adequately dealt with by a Magistrate or by a Petty Civil Court may, if the Court thinks it just, be dismissed with or without costs, but so that such dismissal shall not prejudice any right of the plaintiff to proceed before a Magistrate or a Petty Civil Court if he shall be entitled to do so. - (2) The jurisdiction conferred by this section may be exercised by any Judge of the Court at the hearing of the action or at any time before the hearing on application being made to him in Chambers.
+- (2) If the person against whom an order is sought under this section is unable on account of poverty to retain counsel, the Court shall assign counsel to him. - (3) A copy of any order made under this section shall be published in the Royal Gazette. - 38.
+(1) An action brought in the Court for damages for Power to assault which, in the opinion of the Court, could have been actions for adequately dealt with by a Magistrate or by a Petty Civil Court assault. may, if the Court thinks it just, be dismissed with or without Ord.
+24-1936, costs, but so that such dismissal shall not prejudice any right of the plaintiff to proceed before a Magistrate or a Petty Civil Court if he shall be entitled to do so.

+(2) The jurisdiction conferred by this section may be exercised by any Judge of the Court at the hearing of the action or at any time before the hearing on application being made to him in Chambers.